kylpo/notes/Images.md

 TODO: image of decision tree

 ## What should load?
 When a user loads your page, what should they see?
 Well, your image, right?
 Yes, but its not that easy.

 ### Responsive
-If you serve a desktop sized retina image to a mobile user, you negatively affect page load time and scroll performance.
+If you serve a desktop sized retina image to a mobile user, you negatively affect TTI ([Time To Interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)) and scroll performance.
 On the other hand, if you serve your small mobile image to a 4k desktop user, s/he will surely insta-close that tab.
 So, we want to serve the smallest possible image that still looks good on the user's display.
 This is what is known as a *Responsive* or *ResponsiveLoad* Image.

 To accomplish this, we'll need to do two things: